 What vision do you have for your life/character?
 How does it compare to your current reality?

 If you are interested in being part of a tripod, we encourage you to think of a few people you know, ask them and see if you all might form a tripod together for a season.
-If you are newer to the Vineyard or are unsure who to reach out to, please contact our Connect Pastor Emily and she will be glad to help.
+If you are newer to the Vineyard or are unsure who to reach out to, please contact us at church[at]csvineyard.org and we'll be glad to help.